smartgeber Logo

 Antwort der Redaktion

-Why Pumpkin Spacing Matters
+Why Is Pumpkin Spacing Important?

 General Guidelines for Pumpkin Spacing

-Spacing for Different Pumpkin Varieties
+Pumpkin Spacing for Different Varieties

 Impact of Soil and Climate on Pumpkin Spacing